 Happiness via positive social interactions

-The results showed that the more often the subjects initiated “positive social interactions” with the drivers, the greater their sense of well-being and life satisfaction.
+The results showed that the more often the subjects actively practiced being thankful – for example by initiating “positive social interactions” with the drivers – the greater their sense of well-being and life satisfaction.
 And this was not the case with the more neutral conversations (such as asking the driver for directions).
 This suggests that the well-wishing or expressions of gratitude were the source of the enhanced sense of well-being.

 The second study focused on the subjects’ sense of well-being (“positive affect”) immediately after interacting with the shuttle drivers.
 This study consisted of 265 commuters, evenly split between men and women, with an average age of 22.
 Whereas the first study recruited participants via e-mail, the second used commuters “in the field.”